 Distressed homeowners may file for bankruptcy protection.
 Some want to keep their houses, others seek to have their mortgage debt discharged in the bankruptcy.
 Sometimes months or even years later the house is foreclosed upon.
 That's a lot of serious financial consideration swirling around, and each puzzle piece can have a significant impact on your ability to secure a VA home loan.

 Let's take a closer look at having a mortgage discharged in a Chapter 7 bankruptcy and what that can mean for VA loan prequalification.

 A mortgage is a secured debt, which means it's backed by collateral, in this case your house.
 A Chapter 7 bankruptcy can eliminate your personal financial liability for the mortgage.
 It basically wipes away what you owe on the home.
 But a Chapter 7 bankruptcy discharge doesn't eliminate the lien on the property.
 That gives the lender the ability to foreclose on the property and seek to recoup at least some of their investment.

 VA borrowers will typically need to wait two years from the date of their Chapter 7 bankruptcy discharge to pursue a VA home loan.
-That date marks when the consumer is no longer legally responsible for the mortgage debt -- and that, it turns out, is a significant distinction.

 Needless to say, it's this one-two punch that leads to a ton of confusion, not just among homebuyers but even attorneys and lenders themselves.